eddiepease/devops-capstone/README.md

-# Company2Vec API
+# Udacity DevOps Capstone Project

-This repository creates an API on AWS which generates a company vector embedding given a company name.
-Many machine learning use cases in business require a company representation.
-This repo is designed to aid this process by being easy to understand, generalizable to different companies/industries and scalable.
+This repository was created as the capstone project for the Udacity Cloud DevOps course.
+It creates an API on AWS which generates a company vector embedding given a company name - many machine learning use cases in business required company embeddings.
+See below for further information.

 ## Getting started